hickorysb/tokovoip-dispatch-client/README.md

+# Notice!

+A temporarily available command line client has been released you can find it [here](https://github.com/hickorysb/tokovoip-dispatch-client/releases/tag/temp)

 ## TokoVoip Dispatch Client

 A work-in-progress dispatch client for TokoVoip.
-Currently working on some advanced features, a notice and executable release will be posted with a temporary commandline based solution when it is ready.
+Currently working on some advanced features.